Comitas rotundata: Description

 above.
 The outer lip is very evenly curved, but a little more steeply above than below.;It is drawn out into a long straight line along the side of the siphonal canal.
 The edge-line, on leaving the body, retreats very straight toward the left to the rather remote, wide, and openly rounded, but very deep sinus, between which and the body whorl lies an acute triangular shelf, while below is the very high shouldered and prominent lip.
 The inner lip is exceptionally narrow, but strong and marginated.
 It is very little concave at the junction of the body and the columella, which is long, narrow, and is cut off at the point with a long, little oblique, sharp, and scarcely twisted edge.

 Distribution

-This species occurs in the Mid-Pacific, east of Japan.
+This species occurs in the Mid-Pacific Ocean, east of Japan.